 That’s no longer the case.
 Bath fixture manufacturers now offer a whole new generation of innovative, stylish and technologically advanced shower heads.
 From LED lights and Bluetooth speakers to a rain-style experience, you’re sure to find a shower head that does a lot more than you’d expect.

 Of course, it’s not necessary to remodel your entire bathroom to upgrade to a new shower head.
-In many cases, it’s simply matter of unscrewing the existing shower head and replacing it with a new one.
+In many cases, upgrading a shower head simply matter of unscrewing the existing shower head and replacing it with a new one.
 However, you should consult a licensed plumber if you’re planning on rerouting the water supply line or installing a new shower valve.

 Today’s shower heads have a wide variety of styles and features.
 Here are 10 different options to consider if you’re planning on upgrading yours.